glotchalotch/Funkin-duet/MPLUS-README.txt

     Rename them to the name of the song with hyphens ("-") with the suffix (like Life Will Change > Life-Will-Change)
     Drag them out to assets/music
-    Go to freeplaySonglist.txt
+    Go to freeplaySongJson.jsonc
+    Add a section for your mod if you want to
-    Add the song name to it, with the same name as the music files (like Life Will Change > Life-Will-Change)
+    Add the song name(s) to it, with the same name as the music files (like Life Will Change > Life-Will-Change)
     Launch FNF
     For each difficulty: